Backups and restore

 failed

-The job reported failure.
+The job reported an error.

 Restore